-Department for Education asked number 070 0400 Department for Education school number 878 - 2408 What kind of school is this?
-Academy Does this school have a religious character ?
+Department for Education school number 878 - 2444 What kind of school is this?
+Academy Does this school have a religious character?
 No Who is the Admissions authority?
-Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 10 Catchment area?
+Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
 Yes School Supplementary Information Form (SIF)?
 Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: King Edward VI Community College 1 Do we ask children to wear a uniform?
 Yes Applications When can parents apply for admission to Reception?
-15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
+15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper. form at devon.cc/admissions or from the school office When will places be offered for Reception?
 16 April 2020 When should appeals for admissions to Reception be submitted?
 15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version • Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments The policy was amended on 1 October to reflect the school's conversion from community school to academy, Oversubscription criteria
+Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments -